Voting for the right answer: Adversarial defense for speaker verification: Introduction

 The performance of ASV will drop catastrophically under adversarial attacks \cite{kreuk2018fooling,li2020adversarial,xie2020real,marras2019adversarial,li2020practical,chen2019real,wang2020inaudible,villalba2020x,das2020attacker}. \cite{kreuk2018fooling} firstly shows ASV is subject to adversarial attacks. \cite{chen2019real} attacks ASV trained by only a few speakers. \cite{villalba2020x} and \cite{li2020adversarial} respectively show the vulnerability to adversarial attacks of i-vector and x-vector models.
 Recently, researchers also investigated more risky adversarial attacks which are inaudible \cite{wang2020inaudible} and universal \cite{marras2019adversarial,xie2020real}, and can spread over the air \cite{li2020practical,xie2020real}.
-Only limited works \cite{wang2019adversarial,li2020investigating,zhang2020adversarial,wu2021adversarialasv} are conducted to protect ASV from adversarial attacks. \cite{zhang2020adversarial} trains a deep neural network based filter to eliminate adversarial noise by the training dataset consisting of genuine and adversarial samples.
-A binary classification model \cite{li2020investigating} is trained to spot the adversarial samples. \cite{wang2019adversarial} adopts adversarial training, which injects the adversarial samples into training data to improve the robustness of ASV.
-A self-supervised learning based filter is implemented to alleviate the adversarial attacks for ASV \cite{wu2021adversarialasv,wu2021adversarial-2}.
+Only limited works \cite{wang2019adversarial,li2020investigating,zhang2020adversarial,wu2021adversarialasv} are conducted to protect ASV from adversarial attacks.
+So it is still an open question to effectively tackle this issue. \cite{zhang2020adversarial} trains a deep neural network based filter to eliminate adversarial noise.
+A binary classification model \cite{li2020investigating} is trained to spot the adversarial samples. \cite{wang2019adversarial} adopts adversarial training to improve the robustness of ASV.
+Self-supervised learning based filters are used to alleviate the adversarial noise for ASV \cite{wu2021adversarialasv,wu2021adversarial-2}.